 - Golden pothos

 While plants are surprisingly good at removing toxins from the air, they are much more effective when used as a supplement to other methods of air purification.

 Plants can’t do the job all on their own.

-Fortunately for homeowners in the metro Atlanta area, Assured Comfort offers a variety of products and services to improve indoor air quality, including HEPA filter installations and HVAC duct cleaning.
+Fortunately for homeowners, Assured Comfort offers a variety of products and services to improve indoor air quality, including HEPA filter installations and HVAC duct cleaning.